History of Compton Verney

 Following this Compton Verney continued to engage with people in the local area via a series of outreach projects and art installations within the park.

 By the 1980s Compton Verney had become semi-derelict.
-When Ellard dies in 1983, the estate was brought by developer Christopher Buxton, who aimed to convert the mansion to a hotel and build a large opera house in the Old Town Meadow.
-His ambitious plans failed and the estate continued to decay.
+When Ellard died in 1983, the estate was bought by developer Christopher Buxton, who aimed to convert the mansion to a hotel and build a large opera house in the Old Town Meadow.
+His ambitious plans failed however, and the estate continued to decay.

 This photograph was taken in July 1981 on the film set of the BBC production of Iris Murdoch’s The Bell, it shows the extras drawn from local people who formed the choir.